dxyang/rl_quad/README.md

 poetry install
 ```

-Update pytorch if your CUDA version is newer than what's by default (CUDA 10.2) in pypi.
+This `pyproject.toml` will install the default versino of pytorch that is in pypi (currently CUDA 10.2) However, there may be a CUDA version mimsmatch if you have something newer on your machine.
+Update pytorch as necessary.
 For example, if you have CUDA 11.3 on your machine you would run
 ```
-poetry run pip3 install torch==1.10.2+cu113 torchvision==0.11.3+cu113 torchaudio==0.10.2+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html
+poetry run pip install torch==1.10.2+cu113 torchvision==0.11.3+cu113 torchaudio==0.10.2+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html
 ```

 ## basic agent training